Join the ASAP Lab

 Each year, many highly-qualified students reach out to Dr. Kerns via email with the intention of further discussing their research interests.
 Although we appreciate your interest in working with the ASAP Lab, it is not feasible for Dr. Kerns to establish a relationship with every prospective student, and it would not be equitable for Dr. Kerns to connect with some students and not others.
 As such, please be aware that emailing Dr. Kerns prior to or during the application process will not affect the strength of your application.

+Reading our lab’s recent publications will help you better understand if you would be a good fit for our lab.
 If you have specific questions about the lab that are not addressed on our website, you can instead contact the ASAP Lab Manager at asaplab@psych.ubc.ca.

 If not by email, how do I make sure Dr. Kerns knows that I am interested in working with her?